StevenBlack/vocab/readme.md

 ### lachrymose
 Given to weeping.
 It has less to do with being sad than it does with shedding tears.
 The movies that we call tear-jerkers make us cry because they are sad.
 Eyedrops, air pollution or a bitter wind can make us lachrymose.
-Pronounced LACK-RF-MOSE.

 ### lackey